Phy-Q as a measure for physical reasoning intelligence: Methods

 We present experimental results of nine baseline agents: two DQN agents - one uses screenshot as input and the other uses symbolic representation, two relational agents - one uses screenshot as input and the other uses symbolic representation, four heuristic agents from the AIBIRDS competition, and a random agent.

-\paragraph{Learning Agents} For learning agents, we evaluate value-based and policy-based reinforcement learning algorithms.
-We evaluate Double Dueling Deep Q-network (D-DDQN) \cite{DBLP:journals/corr/WangFL15, DBLP:journals/corr/HasseltGS15} for value-based and Proximal Policy Optimization (PPO) \cite{Schulman2017ProximalPO} and A2C \cite{Mnih2016AsynchronousMF} for policy gradient agents.
+\paragraph{Learning Agents} For learning agents, we tested value-based and policy-based (see Supplementary I) reinforcement learning algorithms and report the results of Double Dueling DQN agents and Relational DQN agents.

 \begin{itemize}[leftmargin=*] \item \textbf{Deep Q-network (DQN): } The DQN \cite{mnih2015humanlevel} agent collects state-action-reward-next state quadruplets at the training time following decaying epsilon greedy.
-The quadruplets are then stored in a \textit{replay buffer} $E=\{e_1,...,e_n\}$, where each $e_i = (s_i, a_i, r_{i+1}, s_{i+1})$ is an \textit{experience}.
 We define the reward function as task pass status, meaning the agent receives $1$ if the task is passed and $0$ otherwise.
-The agent uses a discretized action space of 180 actions, where each corresponds to a release degree from the slingshot with a maximum stretch.
-At the end of each update step, the agent trains a Deep Q-network on the sampled experiences to predict the Q-value of actions for a given state.
-In our experiments, we use Double Dueling Deep Q-network \cite{DBLP:journals/corr/HasseltGS15, DBLP:journals/corr/WangFL15}, which comprises of a state encoder that transforms an input state into a hidden representation through convolutional filters, which is then separated into a state-value and advantage streams.
-We tested four improvements upon a vanilla DQN: Double DQN \cite{DBLP:journals/corr/HasseltGS15}, Dueling DQN \cite{DBLP:journals/corr/WangFL15}, Prioritized Experience Replay \cite{schaul2015prioritized} and Double Dueling DQN, each with two different input types: symbolic representation and screenshot.
-For symbolic representation, we map each game state to a $h \times w \times o_t$ tensor, where $o_t$ is the number of object types.
-In our experiments, we set $h=120$, $w=160$, and $o_t = 12$.
-For the state encoder, we use a $1\times1$ convolutional filter to squeeze the channels to $1$ and then use $h \times w$ filters to extract features from the representation that preserves crucial spatial information.
-For agents with screenshot state representation, we re-scale and normalise the image to $h=120$, $w=160$, and use ResNet-18 \cite{DBLP:journals/corr/HeZRS15} to extract features and estimate Q-values.
-We trained both of the networks using an Adam optimizer \cite{journals/corr/KingmaB14} with a learning rate of $0.0003$.
-We refer the Dueling Double DQNs we experimented with the two different input types as D-DDQN-Image and D-DDQN-Symbolic.

-\item \textbf{Policy Learners:} To support the development of the learning agents and to allow using existing RL libraries, our framework follows the OpenAI Gym \cite{Brockman2016OpenAIG} requirements.
-This allowed us to evaluate the two multi-processing agents from the Stable-Baselines3 \cite{stable-baselines3}: A2C \cite{Mnih2016AsynchronousMF} and PPO \cite{Schulman2017ProximalPO}.
-We trained the two agents with both discrete and continuous action spaces, different training settings and various hyper-parameters, but similar to \cite{Phyre}, policy-gradient methods did not show good results compared to DQN and were unable to converge to the good policy in a reasonable time.
-Therefore, we exclude these two agents in the results section.
+We report the performance of Double Dueling DQN \cite{DBLP:journals/corr/WangFL15, DBLP:journals/corr/HasseltGS15} two different input types: symbolic representation and screenshot.
+We refer to the Dueling Double DQNs we experimented with the two different input types as D-DDQN-Image and D-DDQN-Symbolic.